arturgesiarz/arturgesiarz/README.md

 <h1 align="center"> :wave: Hi, I'm Artur </h1>
 <h3 align="center">👨‍💻 I'm a second-year CS student from Poland</h3>

-- 👨‍🎓  Computer Science student at the Faculty of Computer Science, Electronics and Communication at the **AGH University of Science and Technology**
+- 👨‍🎓  Computer Science student at the Faculty of Computer Science at the **AGH University of Science and Technology**

 - 🔭 I’m currently working on **OpenGL 3D Funny Game**